-Smallmouth bass and largemouth bass are found in good numbers in Findley Lake and their growth rate is average, reaching 12 inches by age 5.
-Bass anglers have success with spinner baits, surface plugs, plastic worms, crank baits as well as live crawfish and shiners.
+Largemouth and Smallmouth Bass: Smallmouth bass and largemouth bass are found in good numbers in Findley Lake; their growth rate is average, reaching 12 inches by age 5.
+Bass anglers have success with spinner baits, surface plugs, plastic worms, crank baits as well as live crayfish and shiners.
 Largemouth bass prefer areas of dense vegetation, while smallmouth bass prefer more open areas, particularly those with rocky bottoms.